-Wisconsin School Counselor Association VISIONOur vision is for Wisconsin to be the model for excellence in school counseling practice, exemplified by the advocacy, leadership, and expertise of the members of the WSCA.
+Wisconsin School Counselor Association VISIONOur vision is for Wisconsin to be the model for excellence in equitable school counseling practice, exemplified by the advocacy, leadership, and expertise of the members of the WSCA.

 WSCA’s membership of 1200+ represents well over 50% of the professional school counselors in Wisconsin.
 Focused on providing quality professional development opportunities, supporting comprehensive school counseling programs, and giving one voice to professional school counselors, WSCA is dedicated to empowering school counselors throughout the state.